London Design Fair 2017

 The Swedish design pavilion at London Design Fair

-In September 2017 the annual Swedish design pavilion was again part of London Design Fair.
-This year’s organisers were Southern Sweden Creatives in partnership with Swedish Design Moves.
-Form/Design Center was Southern Sweden Creatives’ main partner for the London event, which meant that this year the pavilion had a 100 percent Skåne theme.
-Eleven design companies exhibited at individual and shared spaces in the pavilion.
-London Design Fair was held on 21–24 September in the Old Truman Brewery in the dynamic Shoreditch district of east London.
-Each year the fair attracts 450 exhibitors from 29 countries and approximately 27,000 visitors.
+In September 2017 the annual Swedish design pavilion is again part of London Design Fair.
+This year’s organizers is Southern Sweden Creatives in partnership with Swedish Design Moves.
+Form/Design Center is Southern Sweden Creatives’ main partner for the London event, which mean that this year the pavilion will have 100 percent Skåne theme.
+Eleven design companies exhibit at individual and shared spaces in the pavilion.
+London Design Fair is being held September 21–24, in the Old Truman Brewery in the dynamic Shoreditch district of east London.
+Each year the fair will attract 450 exhibitors from 29 countries and approximately 27,000 visitors.

 Southern Sweden Creatives is a project that supports southern Swedish companies in the cultural and creative industries to reach out internationally.
 Southern Sweden Creatives is currently the biggest export-related project for the cultural and creative industries in Sweden.
 Form/Design Center is one of its nine partner organisations.
 The venture is part-funded by the European Union Regional Development Fund and the Swedish Agency for Economic and Regional Growth and runs from 2016 to 2019.

 Swedish Design Moves is a four-year project that aims to market Sweden abroad as a design destination.
 The project is run by Visit Sweden in cooperation with Svensk Form, the Association of Swedish Fashion Brands (ASFB), Architects Sweden and the Swedish Federation of Wood and Furniture Industry (TMF).

 Form/Design Center has produced a series of short films in cooperation with Southern Sweden Creatives, Swedish Design Moves, London Design Fair and Zetteler Films.
 The films portray six of the companies that exhibited at the fair – all based in Malmö.